icon-project/icon-sdk-python/README.md

 - value : Amount of ICX coins in loop to transfer.
 When omitted, assumes 0.
 (1 icx = 1 ^ 18 loop)
 - stepLimit :  Maximum step allowance that can be used by the transaction
 - timestamp : Transaction creation time. timestamp is in the microsecond
-- nid : Network ID
+- nid : Network ID ("0x1" for Main net, "0x2" for Test net, etc)
 - nonce : An arbitrary number used to prevent transaction hash collision
 - txHash : Transaction hash
 - txIndex : Transaction index in a block.
 Null when it is pending.